Toolsfluent

 Pakistani property buyers face real confusion: 1 Marla equals 225 sqft on some sites, 272.25 sqft on others, and Google's own calculator shows yet another value.
 The difference is not a mistake, it is two legitimate Pakistani land measurement standards used in different regions and eras.
 Get this wrong on a 10-Marla plot and you are misjudging area by 21 percent, which on a DHA Lahore plot can mean four to five lakh PKR in mispriced cost.

 This guide explains both standards, where each applies, and includes the complete Marla, Kanal, sqft, sqyd, and Acre conversion tables so you can compare any plot listing accurately.
+If you want an instant answer for a specific size, our Marla and Kanal converter handles both modern Pakistani and older Lahore standards across sqft, sqyd, sqm, and Acre.

 What is a Marla?